Catherine M. Schrand: Early career

 Schrand earned her BBA from the University of Michigan in 1985.
 She has an M.B.A.
 (1993) and a Ph.D.
 (1994) from the University of Chicago.
 Prior to earning her Ph.D.
 Schrand worked at KPMG Peat Marwick and served as a staff auditor and audit manager.

 Schrand has taught doctoral and undergraduates in Financial Accounting and currently serves as an associate editor of the Journal of Accounting and Economics.

 Research

 Professor Catherine Schrand is widely recognized for co-authoring Understanding earnings quality: A review of the proxies, their determinants and their consequences along with Patricia Dechow and Weili Ge.
 Her research focuses primarily on risk management, disclosure and equity financing.
 Her graduate student, Sarah Zechman, led work showing how accounting fraud emerges full bloom from small initial misstatements by managers who are overconfident of their firms' prospects.

 Selected publications

 Awards and honors

-Schrand received the Best Paper Award from the American Accounting Association's Financial Accounting and Reporting Section in 2020 for her paper Run EDGAR Run:SEC dissemination in a high frequency world.
+Zechman received the Best Paper Award from the American Accounting Association's Financial Accounting and Reporting Section in 2020 for her paper Run EDGAR Run:SEC dissemination in a high frequency world.